 Put some of your soil mix into the bottom of the hole and pat it gently with your gloved hand to pack it down.
 Now try your plant, still in its pot, in the middle of the hole.
 Does the plant stem in the root ball match the ground?
 If not, add more soil mix and pat it again gently until you’ve got it matching the ground around the hole.
 Now it’s time to remove the plant from the container.

-Planting it at last!
+Planting It at Last!

 Hold the pot with one hand and tilt the pot.
-With the other hand you’re going to support the pot edge while holding the plant gently.
+With the other hand, you’re going to support the pot edge while holding the plant gently.
 Tap the bottom of the pot with first hand.
 Give it a good tap, maybe several taps!
 The plant with its root ball should slide out.
 Both of your hands will support that root ball.
 The prize is now in your hands!

 Place plant plus its root ball in the center of the hole.
-Make sure the top of root ball with stem matches the ground around it.
+Make sure the top of the root ball with stem matches the ground around it.
 Scoop mixed soil in and around all sides of the plant using your gloved hand or small shovel.
-Press dirt down gently as you go, to eliminate big holes in soil where water could collect and drown the plant.
+Press dirt down gently as you go, to eliminate big holes in the soil where water could collect and drown the plant.
 Finish scooping and pressing until soil matches the ground around it.

-Water your new planting thoroughly until water pools and runs off the top of soil.
+Water your new planting thoroughly until water pools and runs off the top of the soil.
 If water sinks in, keep watering until it pools.
 You need to water every day for the first week.
 During the rest of the growing season keep an eye on the sky.
-If it doesn’t rain or rains less than one inch, water at least one to two times per week throughout growing season.
+If it doesn’t rain or rains less than one inch, water at least one to two times per week throughout the growing season.
 Top the soil around the plant with some mulch and you have it.
 This will help keep the moisture in.
 Enjoy your new plant!

 Info on a Plant Tag